Our skills groups are for riders generally aged 7 to 16

 Parents have a role too!
 Support and encouragement, there should be no pressure to perform or become over competitive.

 There are a few practical ones too!
-Instil good time keeping, sportsmanship, co-operation and above all friendship.
-It’s great when parents get involved, volunteer, are committed, and become part of the CSP team.
+Encourage good time keeping, sportsmanship, co-operation and above all friendship.
+It’s great when parents get involved, volunteer, help out and are committed.

 Parents: please read our CSP codes of conduct – this is very important